carsonip/conso-doc/methods.md

 Type: String

-A String of ID of the sneder.
+A String of ID of the sender.

 __eventData__